Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 Potency will indicate the number of viable bacteria per dose, and purity has to do with the presence of contaminating or ineffective bacteria.

 The other thing to remember is that these microorganisms are not all created equally.
-In fact, the genus, strain, and species must be the same for the results found in the study as the results one expects to get from taking it.
+The genus, strain, and species must be the same for the results found in the study as the results one expects to get from taking it.

 For example, with the Lactobacillus rhamnosus GG strain, the genus is Lactobacillus, the species is rhamnosus, and the strain is GG.
 If any of those are different in your supplement, you may not get the same results.